 Hold a pencil in this position with your wrist bent forwards (flexed) and try moving your fingers.
 They probably feel stiff with not much movement happening.

-Many children hook their wrists, or have flat wrists when they write, as you can see from the picture alongside.
+Many children hook their wrists, or have flat wrists when they write, as you can see from the picture above.

-This affects the control they have over the pencil, so ideally we want the wrist to be held in a slightly extended position to help the fingers move more easily.
+Hooking the wrist will affect the control the child has over the pencil, so ideally we want the wrist to be held in a slightly extended position to help the fingers move more easily.

-Wrist extension is also particularly important for left handed children, who tend to hook their wrists in order to see their written work
+Working on wrist extension is also particularly important for left handed children, who tend to hook their wrists in order to see their written work.